Deolatchmee Ramotar: Life and career

 Deolatchmee Ramdular was born on 29 July 1949 in Huis t' Dieren, Guyana, where she was also raised.
 She worked as a teacher after completion of her education until moving to Georgetown to attend the Georgetown Technical Institute.

 In 1979, Ramotar began working as a nurse in the Georgetown Public Hospital, where she continued to work until 1992.
-During her work as a nurse, she received an accounting certificate that, when she chose to stop working at the hospital due to its decline, got her into the Sugar Industry Labour Welfare Fund as an Administrative Manager.
+During her work as a nurse, she received an accounting certificate.
+After she chose to stop working at the hospital due to its decline, the accounting certificate led to her working for the Sugar Industry Labour Welfare Fund as an Administrative Manager.

 In 1997, her husband Donald Ramotar (who married her in 1974) became the General Secretary of the People's Progressive Party.
 Donald Ramotar was chosen by the party in 2011 to run for president.
 He won and was sworn in on 3 December 2011, making Deolatchmee Ramotar First Lady.

 On 16 May 2015, Sandra Granger replaced Ramotar as First Lady of Guyana.